18F/handbook/_pages/policies/employee-resources-policies/transit-benefit.md

 ##Cancelling transit benefit
 - Go to [https://transitapp.ost.dot.gov](https://transitapp.ost.dot.gov)
 - Login to your account
+- Click on Transit Benefit Application
 - Click on **Withdraw from the program**
 - Click **Continue**
+- Fill out and submit the form

 ##Contact